What are stocks?

 Alternatives to stocks

-One alternative to investing in stocks is putting your money in a savings account.
-This is considered a low-risk option, because your money is not at risk and you can access it at short notice.
+One alternative to investing in stocks is putting your money in a high-interest savings account.
+This is considered a low-risk option because your money is protected and you can access it at short notice.
 However, the interest you earn may not keep pace with inflation during rough economic times.

 Bottom line